alexandre-meline/LTS_scan/README.md

 # LTS scan

-**LTS scan** is a command-line tool written in Python that leverages the [Qualys SSL Labs API](https://api.ssllabs.com) to scan and evaluate SSL/TLS configurations of websites.
+**lts-scan** is a command-line tool written in Python that leverages the [Qualys SSL Labs API](https://api.ssllabs.com) to scan and evaluate SSL/TLS configurations of websites.
 It supports multiple hosts, retry logic, and output in CSV or JSON formats.

 ---